jd-0/CVS-attic-checkout/README.md

 Place "atticExtract.py" and "attics.txt" in a directory containing the repo, and run the script.

-# Step 2:

-# Process & grab different versions of files using atticGrabber.py
+# Step 2: Grab data from files using atticGrabber.py

 Place "atticGrabber.py" script in folder containing the repo, and run it.

-Check the "ARGUMENTS" section for info on how the script can be run.
-For exapmple:
+Check the "ARGUMENTS" section for info on different ways the script can be run.
+For example:

-Grab every version of every file:

-      ./atticGrabber.py -a True

-      ./atticGrabber.py --all True

 Grab ONLY v1.2 files:

-      ./atticGrabber.py -v 1.2
+      python ./atticGrabber.py -v 1.2

-Do a full dry run, with logging:
+Do a full dry run:

-      ./atticGrabber.py -l True -t True -a True
+      python ./atticGrabber.py -t true

-Grab ONLY most recent files:
+Grab ONLY most recent files, with no log file:

-      ./atticGrabber.py -r True
+      python ./atticGrabber.py -r true -l false